-Try to find how you should sequence your cards differently, what your opponents might have, etc. Often you’ll find that your first idea wasn’t the best.
+Try to figure in which order you want to sequence your plays, what your opponents might have, etc. Often you’ll find that your first idea wasn’t the best.
 Don’t be happy with the first good enough play you see, aim for the best one!

 8. Practice, Practice, Practice.

 Last, but most certainly not least – we should talk about practice.
 You might’ve heard the saying about doing something for 10,000 hours before you master it.
-Same is true if you want to be one of the best players in Magic.
+The same is true if you want to be one of the best players in Magic.

 However, it’s not enough to jam games over and over, always repeating the same patterns.
 You want to have a quality practice.
 How would one do that?
 Well, here are some tips you can use:

 - Play together with a friend.
 Discuss why you’re making certain decisions.